Organization and setting up your SLP toolbox is important for streamlining your therapy!

 A wonderful Instagram follower sent me this photo and I absolutely loved it!
 How clever!
 Just buy wall safe adhesive hooks, attach, and go!
 Something like what is linked below on Amazon would probably work well.

-I hope that helps give you some new ideas for storing your toolkit!
+I hope that helps give you some new ideas for storing your cycles toolkit!
 Also, if you have a different way you’re storing the toolkit, let me know!
 I’d love to share out your way because maybe it’ll be the perfect solution for another SLP!

 Thanks so much for reading!